-SNUBA is an underwater breathing apparatus that combines the best of snorkeling and scuba diving.
+SNUBA is an underwater breathing apparatus (here we even review these system that you can buy yourself) that combines the best of snorkeling and scuba diving.
 It’s a great way to explore the underwater world without having to lug around a heavy tank.

 That means you can’t swim that far from the raft and you can only do it as part of the tour.
 The tour usually takes you for a 20 to 25 minute dive.

 SNUBA dives usually last around 20-25 minutes, but it depends on how relaxed you are and how quickly you breathe.
 The more relaxed you are, the longer your dive will last.

 Yes, you can go to the surface if you need to.
 Just make sure you don’t hold your breath and ascend no faster than your own bubbles.
 It’s also a good idea to hold on to the side of the raft so you don’t have to tread water with a weight belt on.

 Can I Come to the Surface During snuba?

 Surfacing during a dive can be a tricky decision.
 On one hand, you might want to take a break or grab a second camera, but on the other hand, you don’t want to miss out on the best dive experience.
 So what’s a diver to do?

 - If you need to clear your mask of water, grab a second camera, or take a short rest, you can come to the surface safely and easily.

 - You can hold on to the side of the raft so you don’t have to tread water with a weight belt on.